johnelbasha/aberpatt/README.md

 * ...

 * To do:
-1- Price
-2- Contact
-3- Responsive Design
+1- Responsive Design
+2- SEO/Accessibility/etc...